businesspolicy/businesspolicy.github.io/_tutorials/external-analysis/index.md

     *   Identify relevant data sources and add them to your NotebookLM notebook.
     *   If you find relevant information from industry surveys and reports, add them as notes to your notebook.
     *   You may find useful industry profiles as YouTube videos.
 If adding them directly fails, adding nnnotes based on videos will often meet your needs.

+1. **Apply a Structured Approach:**
+    *   Given the use of NotebookLM and AI assistants in this course, you may be tempted to jump head first without a plan.
+Tread carefully.
+    *   In my experience, students and new analysts [satisfice](https://en.wikipedia.org/wiki/Satisficing) and move forward more prematurely when using AI-based tools.
+Often resulting in failure to meet analytical goals of the exercise.
+    *   Adopt a disciplined research workflow to prevent such failures.
+See the [research workflow disucssion](/tutorials/know-your-company/#developing-a-research-workflow) from the "Know Your Company" tutorial.